-More Trees Now rescues disadvantaged seedlings for a second chance elsewhere.
-Underprivileged seedlings are trees that have grown up in places where there is no future, for example in a place where they are mowed.
+More Trees Now rescues excess saplings for a second chance elsewhere.
+Excess saplings are young trees that are growing up in places where they cannot mature.
+Along walking paths, in peat bogs, and so on.
+They wither or are removed in routine forest management.
 On harvest days, these trees and shrubs are scooped out and thus saved.

 From November to March, most plants are dormant and there is no movement of juices through the roots, branches and leaves.
 This is the time when you can harvest seedlings, shoots and cuttings without them suffering much.
 On harvest days, a group of volunteers gather at a harvest site to harvest disadvantaged trees and shrubs.
 At the end of the day, the harvest is picked up for a planting site or taken away to a Tree Hub, where it is temporarily stored.